anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

   - A new Bikeshare station at 24th and Rhode Island Ave NE
   - Probable redevelopment of [2001 Rhode Island Ave NE](/issues/2100ria/) and the push for more retail along the corridor
 - Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
+- An update from Allison Clausen of [Langdon Park Neighbors](http://www.langdonparkneighbors.org) on the [Model Cities/Engine 26 redevelopment proposal](/issues/modelcities/)
 - Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
 - An update on the [22nd and Franklin mudslide](/22nd-franklin-modslide/)